On this page

 Think of social media in two parts.

-Firstly, there is social media participation, this is where you are present on social channels and are constantly delivering value to the online community in the form of:
+Firstly, there is social media participation – this is where you're present on social channels and are constantly delivering value to the online community in the form of:

-- sharing other people’s content on Facebook or LinkedIn, or retweeting them if you’re on Twitter
+- sharing other people’s content (User Generated Content or USG) on Facebook or LinkedIn, retweeting them if you’re on Twitter or regramming on Instagram.

 - leaving genuinely interesting and relevant comments on selective blogs you read and podcasts you listen to

 - promoting other people’s businesses and causes, for example, your municipal council may be running a street festival that could be good for you to be promote via your networks.